 Next, I plan to invest in three areas:

 - Focus on email as primary “channel”

 Ideally, The Fire Jar grows beyond one voice.
 I hope to mix in other skillz and perspectives.

-Even if you don’t identify as an “Artist”, I think basically everyone contains creativity and expression within.
+Even if you don’t identify as an capital-A “Artist”, I think basically everyone contains a special form of creativity and expression within.

 Second: Keep experimenting with topics.